-30.11.2 When to Disable Replay
+28.10.2 When to Disable Replay

-By default, the JDBC Replay Data Source replays following a recoverable error.
+By default, the JDBC replay driver replays following a recoverable error.
 The disable replay API can be used in the entry point of application modules that are unable to lose the database sessions and recover.
 For example, if the application uses the UTL\SMTP package and does not want messages to be repeated, then the disableReplay API affects only the request that needs to be disabled.
 All other requests continue to be replayed.